helmsjames/PasswordGenerator/README.md

     5-numbers
       it checks to see if I want to use numbers

-    Based on my responses to the above questions,
+    Based on my responses to the above questions, generates the password
-var password

 ```
 GIVEN I need a new, secure password